Comparison of normal ovary and polycystic ovary.

 Key takeaways

-• PCOS is an endocrine metabolic condition characterized by a hyperandrogenic state, irregular or absent ovulation, and the presence of polycystic ovaries on imaging
+• PCOS is a combination of metabolic and reproductive endocrine disorders characterized by a hyperandrogenic state, irregular or absent ovulation, and the presence of polycystic ovaries on imaging

 • PCOS symptoms are menstrual changes such as irregular periods.
 Also an array of symptoms that include excess hair growth, male pattern baldness, acne, and metabolic changes

 • PCOS is completely treatable.
-Treatment includes hormonal medications otherwise known as oral contraceptives, certain therapeutics for insulin resistance, as well as supportive care
+Treatment includes hormonal medications such as oral contraceptives or vaginal rings, certain therapeutics for insulin resistance, as well as supportive care

-• Lifestyle changes like diet and exercise modifications can also help with the severity of symptoms
+• Lifestyle changes like healthy diet modifications and exercise can also help with the severity of symptoms

 • Changing up your period product may be helpful for those with PCOS struggling with heavy or painful periods.
 Menstrual cups and menstrual discs hold up to 3x as much blood as pads or tampons